 I had a professional development experience recently that spoke directly to what we do as a school to educate the whole child.
 I attended the Institute for Social and Emotional Learning to develop new strategies to include in our curriculum what is known as social and emotional learning (SEL).
 In simple terms, SEL instruction helps students recognize emotions in others, manage their own emotions, care about those around them, and act responsibly and ethically.

-Providing a stand-alone division for our 7th and 8th grade students allows them space to grow while they pursue rigorous academic work.
-Ours is a unique and welcoming environment as students transition to increased academic expectations guided by teachers who particularly enjoy working with this age group.
-Students enjoy the chance to develop their individual sense of identity, confidence, and leadership capabilities as they prepare for their high school years.
+Providing a stand-alone division for our seventh and eighth grade students allows them space to grow while they pursue rigorous academic work.
+Ours is a distinctive and welcoming environment that helps students transition to increased academic expectations, guided by teachers who particularly enjoy working with this age group.
+Students enjoy many opportunities to develop confidence, individual senses of identity, and leadership capabilities as they prepare for their Upper School years.

 Recently, parents sat down with their child’s teacher for parent-teacher conferences.
 I believe there are three main ingredients of any successful parent/teacher interaction, especially a conference like this.
 I ask the teachers to articulate: that they know the child as an individual, that they “like” the child, and that they recognize the child’s areas for growth and a plan for improving the child’s success in those areas.

 The teacher who knows your child as an individual recognizes his or her academic aptitude, approach to challenge, social-emotional vicissitudes, and many, many other personal qualities.
 In short, in the conference parents receive a picture of their child as a member of the classroom community and as a student of their new grade.